-The quality and dedication of the MU faculty are central to MU's effectiveness as an institution of higher learning.
-Outstanding professionals who cater their lectures to the spirit of the times staff the University's academic programs.
+The faculty at MU are dedicated, experienced, and supportive of the student body and are central to MU as an institution of higher learning.
+The faculty stay current with changes in their fields of study as reflected in professional literature, new textbooks, and other instructional promotional materials, as well as their own business and educational experiences.
 The faculty and administration take pride in exercising leadership to make learning, teaching, and research a meaningful and exciting intellectual experience for the students.